ankowals/saf/README.md

 	- pause duration in case manual intervention during test execution is needed PauseDuration

-		and others (see below for details)
+		and others (see below and into libs/libCore/config/default.config for more details)

 Entity scripts.path can be use to indicate a path relative to project directory where some autoIT or shell scripts can be found for example.
 Entity apps can be used to group together any 3rd party apps that can be called by the step defs like for example autoIt, tshark, mergecap etc.

 In this way multiple systems under test can be configured.

-Please note that in libs/libCore/config user can find default configruation that can be overwriten by global config available in  src/test/java/config/framework or src/test/java/config/environment subdirectories.
+Please note that in libs/libCore/config user can find default configruation that can be overwriten by global project config available in  src/test/java/config/project.config file.
 For this reason please do not change anything in libs/libCore/config files.

 Now it is time to read test data configuration from *.config files.
 Everything that is written below applies also to environment configuration files behaviour.